There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

 The same basic principle of a dark log flume applies, but now guests are greeted along the way by Anna, Elsa, Olaf, and the beloved trolls.

-And if you’re wondering if this ride is still worth the wait – we’d have to say YES as it’s probably the most thrilling ride in the World Showcase!
+And if you’re wondering if this ride is still worth the wait – I’d have to say YES as it’s probably the most thrilling ride in the World Showcase!

 With an exciting drop and top-of-the-line animatronics, this ride definitely shouldn’t be missed!